Mupu/testo/README.md

 2) @Mupu pings
 3) Have self-hosted runners and if needed adjust runs-on labels
 4) Create your own Bot or Access token to give to the workflows.
 This is needed to have workflows trigger other workflows.explanatory.

+# License
+This project is licensed under the MIT License.
+See LICENSE.md.